webaverse/docs/docs/dev-guides/3-distributing-xrpackage.md

 #### Using the Webaverse Package Registry

-It's really simple to use the Registry to publish your XRPackage &mdash; just 2 commands!
+You can use the Registry to publish your XRPackage using the CLI or web-interface.

+To use a web-interface, go to <a href="https://xrpackage.org/inspect.html" target="_blank" rel="noopener noreferrer">the XRPackage.org</a> website and click "Create from file" &mdash; this will allow you to select your entry-point file, and create a package in your browser!

+To use the CLI, run the following two commands:

 ```bash
 $ xrpk login # this will send an email code